mandiant/flare-fakenet-ng/docs/internals.md

-A work-around for this issue is to send all NAT packets through an externally facing IP address instead of 127.0.0.1 to avoid exposing ourselves to `BufferSize < MTU` conditions such as in the transfer of large files (the issue was discovered when troubleshooting problems transferring FakeNet.gif over FTP).
+A work-around for this issue is to send all NAT packets through an externally facing IP address instead of 127.0.0.1 to avoid exposing ourselves to `BufferSize < MTU` conditions such as in the transfer of large files.